OpenIndiana/oi-docs/docs/misc/oi-docs.md

 * Using the drop down menus from the top navigation bar.
 * Clicking the _**Next**_ and _**Previous**_ buttons.
-* Using the table of contents found on the left side of each page.
+* Using the table of contents found on the left or top side of each page.
 * Using the full text search function found in the top navigation bar.

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-The table of contents only lists top level sectional titles.
+The table of contents lists top level sectional titles only.

 To find lower level sectional titles, or to search for topics by keyword, please use the full text search function of the website.
 The full text search will return a list of the sectional titles where the keyword has been found.